SkyAudit/blog/content/ask-the-developers/Skycoin AMA Log ark.md

 title = "Skycoin AMA Log (held at ark.io)" tags = [
     "AMA",
-    "Ask The Developers",
+    "Ask the Developers",
 ]
 date = "2017-08-01"
 categories = [
-    "Ask The Developers",
+    "Ask the Developers",
     "Statement",
 ]
 description = "Log of AMA with Skycoin held at ark.io/slack/ (from 2017-07-02)"